-Ariel Ambruster is an associate facilitator for several of the Center's Bay Area projects in the areas of environmental planning, water resources policy and emergency management.
-She facilitates, conducts assessments and provides project management in stakeholder-driven public policy processes, as well as developing and implementing public involvement plans.
+Ariel Ambruster is an associate facilitator for several of the Center's Bay Area projects in the areas of environmental planning, water resources policy, and emergency management.
+She facilitates, conducts assessments and provides project management in stakeholder-driven public policy processes.
+She develops and implements public involvement plans.
 She also provides writing and communications services.
 Projects include the South San Francisco Bay Salt Pond Restoration Project, the Bay Area Water Forum, the San Francisco Bay Area Water Trail, the Central Valley Flood Protection Plan and Alameda County's Altamont Pass Wind Resource Area Scientific Review Committee.
-She facilitates the Bay Area Water Forum, Salt Pond Project regional committees and conducted a series of public scoping meetings for the Don Edwards San Francisco Bay National Wildlife Refuge.
-She has facilitated public meetings for the City of El Cerrito on climate change and recycling issues; produced an assessment on Russian River species-based management changes for the Sonoma County Water Agency and developed the Water Trail's draft education, outreach and stewardship plan.
+She facilitates the Bay Area Water Forum, Salt Pond Project regional committees.
+Ariel conducted a series of public scoping meetings for the Don Edwards San Francisco Bay National Wildlife Refuge.
+She has also facilitated public meetings for the City of El Cerrito on climate change and recycling issues; produced an assessment on Russian River species-based management changes for the Sonoma County Water Agency; and developed the Water Trail's draft education, outreach and stewardship plan.